Siddesh3108/office-management/README.md

 Lightweight, production-oriented demo of a SaaS procurement & spend monitoring platform.

-This repository contains a full-stack prototype built to demonstrate a realistic engineering approach to detecting unmanaged SaaS spending ("Shadow IT").
+This repository contains a full-stack prototype built to demonstrate a realistic engineering approach to detecting unmanaged SaaS spending .
 The codebase includes a React frontend, a FastAPI backend, Celery workers for background processing, Redis for caching and as the Celery broker, and PostgreSQL for persistence.

-Why this README: concise, factual, and aligned to the code in this repo — suitable for technical reviewers and interviewers.

 ---